-Jeremy Organ enters his 15th season as the head coach of the Vanderbilt swimming team.
+Jeremy Organ enters his 16th season as the head coach of the Vanderbilt swimming team in 2021-22.

 In the 2019-20 season, Organ helped lead the Dores to a 6-6 overall record defeating Campbell, Little Rock, Marshall, Milwaukee, North Florida and Ouachita Baptist.
 At the mid-season TYR ’85 Invite, several swimmers earned podium finishes and notched both personal and season best times to finish third.
 At the 2020 SEC Championships, the Commodores tabbed 14 personal records and a new school record in the 100-yard breaststroke to conclude the season.